Mesnay: Economy

-There is also a vine nursery in Mesnay, run by Ahmed Lahlouh.

-One dairy farm remains in the village, run by Samuel Étievant, who has recently had his production certified as organic, and delivers his milk to the Fruitière du Plateau Arboisien.
-The family also runs a small campsite and bed-and-breakfast on the farm.

-Other cottages in the village are also available for holiday rentals.

-In the mornings a small general store sells fresh bread and patisseries.

-A bar, Le Nouvel Atelier, opened in the village in 2017,

-A wholesale jam producer, Patrick Le Gall, set up his business in Mesnay in 2015, La Francomtoise de confiturerie.

-Other local businesses include building, roadworks and electrical companies.

 Since 2011 the premises of the former village school have been occupied by a Montessori nursery and primary school, Graine de Vie.

 Places to Visit

 The Cartonnerie de Mesnay, Écomusée du carton et maison de l'abeille.
 Originally a cardboard factory, Hétier Père et Fils, founded in 1710 on the banks of the Cuisance river, this disaffected industrial site has since been cleaned up and transformed into a cultural site.
 The former cardboard works can be visited in the Écomusée du carton, whilst a small, neighbouring museum, the Maison de l'abeille, provides an interesting introduction to apiculture, which still thrives in the village.
 The site is now also home to a number of associations, artists and craftspeople, including sculptors, a puppet-theatre company and a business producing high-end tree houses.

 Every Tuesday evening throughout July and August the village organises a very popular outdoor food market.